 What types of radiology assignments are most common in Kansas?

-General radiography makes up the bulk of the work — portable imaging, diagnostic X-ray, and fluoroscopy make up the bulk of assignments statewide.
+General radiography is most of the work statewide, with portable imaging, diagnostic X-ray, and fluoroscopy filling the bulk of contracts.
 In Wichita and the KC metro, you’ll also find contracts that include C-arm work in the OR and some crossover into CT or special procedures if you hold additional certifications.
 Rural facilities tend to need generalists who are comfortable covering the full radiology department solo or with minimal support.

 Is Kansas a good state for first-time travel rad techs?

 Kansas is actually a solid pick for your first travel assignment.
 The cost of living is low, so your housing stipend stretches further than it would in a coastal city.
-The state registration process is simple, and the imaging departments here — especially in Wichita and Overland Park — are busy enough to keep things interesting without the chaos of a massive urban trauma center.
+The state registration process is simple, and the imaging departments in Wichita and Overland Park stay busy enough to keep things interesting without the chaos of a massive urban trauma center.
 Plus, Midwest facilities tend to have a welcoming culture that makes the transition easier for first-timers.

 Explore More